 Description What Happens Affects

-If configurable outputs are set:
+If configurable outputs are

+set:

-Whenever the robot is moving (motion underway), the dual digital outputs are LOW.
-Outputs are HIGH when no movement.
-The functional safety rating is for what is within the UR robot. - When the robot is moving (motion underway), the dual digital outputs are LOW. - Outputs are HIGH when External connection to logic and/or equipment
+Whenever the robot is moving (motion underway), the dual - When the robot is External

+digital outputs are LOW.
+Outputs are HIGH when no moving (motion connection to

+movement.
+The functional safety rating is for what is within the underway), the dual digital logic and/or

+UR robot. outputs are LOW. equipment

+- Outputs are HIGH when

 no movement.